Skip to main content

 How Does Exercise Timing and Type Calibrate Circadian Rhythms?

 Exercise is a powerful regulator of the body’s circadian clock and hormonal systems.
-Its impact on is highly dependent on the type, intensity, and timing of the activity.
+Its impact on peptide therapy for sleep is highly dependent on the type, intensity, and timing of the activity.
 Engaging in moderate-intensity cardiovascular or resistance training in the morning or early afternoon can enhance sleep efficacy through several mechanisms.

 • Cortisol Regulation ∞ Morning exercise can help normalize the natural cortisol awakening response, a healthy peak of cortisol that promotes daytime alertness and then steadily declines throughout the day, reaching a low point in the evening to allow for sleep.
 This healthy rhythm prevents elevated evening cortisol from interfering with the actions of sleep-promoting peptides.